Debbiefolorunsho/National-Rail-Ticket-Sales-Analysis/README.md

 - Refund Request: Indicates whether a refund was requested for the journey.
 - Route: Created by concatenating the Departure Station and Arrival Destination to represent the travel route.
 - Journey Duration: The duration of the journey, calculated as the difference between Departure Time and Arrival Time.

+## Tools and Technology Used

+1. **Microsoft Excel:**
+- Data Cleaning: Removed duplicates, unwanted columns, and blank rows.
+- Data Transformation: Calculated journey duration, concatenated departure and arrival stations to form routes.
+- Data Preparation: Ensured data consistency and accuracy before importing into Power BI.

+2. **Power BI:**
+- Data Modeling: Imported cleaned data from Excel, created relationships between tables, and built calculated columns and measures.
+- Data Visualization: Designed interactive dashboards with various visualizations such as bar charts, column charts, line charts, and pie charts.
+- Slicers and Filters: Added slicers for ticket class, ticket type, and date of journey to enable dynamic filtering of the data.
+- Insight Generation: Developed insights on popular routes, peak travel times, revenue analysis, and on-time performance.

+3. **Power Query Editor:**
+- Data Transformation: Applied additional data transformations and cleaning steps within Power BI to refine the dataset.
+- Advanced Filtering: Implemented complex filtering and data shaping techniques to prepare the data for visualization.

+## Project Workflow
+A Project Workflow provides a good structure for every data analytics project.
+It helps to establish a clear roadmap of sequential steps from the initial problem to the final insights.
+This keeps the project organized and aligned with goals.
+It also outlines tasks within each project phase, preventing important elements from being overlooked and making the process more efficient.
+The workflow for this project is shown below: